django-cms/django-cms/docs/reference/plugins.rst

     ..  method:: icon_alt()

-        Although it is optional, authors of "text enabled" plugins should consider overriding this function as well.

-        This function accepts the ``instance`` as a parameter and returns a string to be used as the ``alt`` text for the plugin's icon which will appear as a tooltip in most browsers.
-This is useful, because if the same plugin is used multiple times within the same text plugin, they will typically all render with the same icon rendering them visually identical to one another.
-This ``alt`` text and related tooltip will help the operator distinguish one from the others.

         By default :meth:`icon_alt` will return a string of the form: "[plugin type] - [instance]", but can be modified to return anything you like.

+        This function accepts the ``instance`` as a parameter and returns a string to be used as the ``alt`` text for the plugin's preview or icon.

+        Authors of text-enabled plugins should consider overriding this function as it will be rendered as a tooltip in most browser.
+This is useful, because if the same plugin is used multiple times, this tooltip can provide information about its configuration.

         :meth:`icon_alt` takes 1 argument: